Master of Fine Arts in Creative Writing

 How to Apply

-The MFA program priority application deadline is January 15, 2023 for entrance into the program in Fall 2023.
+The MFA program priority application deadline is February 1 for entrance into the program for the following Fall semester.

 Prospective students applying to the MFA program in Creative Writing MUST do so by first accessing the Graduate School application site.